testdrivenio/flask-spa-auth/DRAFT.md

 credentials: "same-origin",
 ```

-This will send along the cookies with the request if the URL is on the same origin as the calling script.
+This will send along the cookies if the URL is on the same origin as the calling script.

 To prevent the page from loading if the user is already authenticated `getSession` is called when the component mounts via the [onMount](https://svelte.dev/tutorial/onmount) lifecycle function: